Tria Dental Tysons

 Poor dental health can lead to a host of other issues, so taking care of your teeth before you have irreparable damage is essential.
 Some tips to help you stop grinding your teeth and minimize damage are:

-Dr. Brown advises patients of all ages how to best rehabilitate their mouth and teeth as a result of bruxism.
+Dr. Shine advises patients of all ages how to best rehabilitate their mouth and teeth as a result of bruxism.
 Call or schedule a consultation online to learn how he can help you.